Rsawai/Rsawai/README.md

 👩‍💻 **Experienced React Developer**

-- 💼 Over 8 months of hands-on experience with React JS.
+- 💼 Hands-on experience with React JS.
 - 🎓 Graduated in Computer Science, passionate about web development.
 - 🚀 Excited to create user-friendly and innovative web applications.